kaby76/Campy/README.md

 # Campy

 This project is an API for GP-GPU computing in .NET languages.
-With Campy, one writes GP-GPU code free of the usual boilerplate code, freeing the developer to focus exclusively on the algorithm.
+With Campy, one writes GP-GPU code free of the usual boilerplate code, using a simplified model of a multiprocessor GPU/CPU computer, freeing the developer to focus exclusively on the algorithm.
 The API compiles and runs CIL code into native GPU code using LLVM.
 Supported are value types, reference types, methods, generics, lambdas, delegates, and closures.
 Other C#/GPU projects exist, but do not offer a clean, boilerplate-free interface, supporting C# beyond value types.